intraedge-services/interview-react-native/README.md

 **Required**: Include with the app appropriate unit tests to exercise at a minimum the automatic bowling scorer and any other classes as you feel is necessary.

 **Recommended**: Prepare a state diagram that represents the states required in the automatic bowling scorer to accurately

+## Hints
+-	**Google/StackOverflow/Internet** is your best Friend!
+As long as you have understanding of solution and are able to demostrate,  it does not matter how you come up with the solution.
+You can take help from anyone.

+*All the best!*